businessabstraction/dacemo/README.md

 ### Alex Jornalev (Business Abstraction)
 Alex is the principal consultant of Business Abstraction.
-He is a specialist in Semantic Data, Knowledge and Semantic Data Engineering, combining solid academic background with two decades in Enterprise IT.Highly experienced Architect and Visual Modelling mentor who trained dozens of respected Enterprise Architecture, Information Architecture and Application Architecture professionals
+He is a specialist in Semantic Data, Knowledge and Semantic Data Engineering, combining solid academic background with two decades in Enterprise IT.Highly experienced Architect and Visual Modelling mentor who trained dozens of respected Enterprise Architecture, Information Architecture and Application Architecture professionals.

 ## CLIENT EXPECTATIONS
-* Implement and build solution structure (Maven and/or something else runs and builds (deploys) software)
-* Landing page (no styles)
-* Open Graph View (handle D3.js)
-* Present Top Level Concepts (graph of approx 4 nodes and no edges)
-* Build graph from a Top Level Concept
+* To deliver at least Iteration Zero (MVP).
+* Honesty
+* Communication Transparency
+* Teamwork

 ## DELIVERING VALUE
 ### For Client
-* Research into different ontology and graph presentation formats.
+* Exploratory research into different ontology and graph presentation formats.
 * Develop user-friendly, presentable Data Centric Modelling graphs.
+* A domain in which the information gathered by the modeller is traditionally explained to the end user in subsets (or not at all) is now clearly understandable to an untrained user.
+* With graphs that integrate Business and Technical knowledge, the Business/IT misalignment in traditional enterprise is narrowed.

 ## DECISION MAKING PROCESS
 Decision making log: (https://drive.google.com/drive/folders/1m4mbyVoh4ibqYACCxjURbvI8BEEMAGKK)